sh6drack/sh6drack/README.md

+Hi! 👋🏾

-## Hi! 👋🏾 My name is Shadrack Annor.
+My name is Shadrack Annor.
 I’m a backend developer and student at Brown ('27), studying Computer Science & Contemplative Studies.
 I build backend systems for discovery, connection, therapuetic tech.
-Always shipping, always learning.

-## You can reach me at shadrackannor12@gmail.com
+You can reach me at shadrackannor12@gmail.com

 <!--
 **sh6drack/sh6drack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.